-The Pros & Cons of Single Page Websites
+The Pros and Cons of Single Page Websites – Updated

 In terms of visuals, single page website designs are much easier on the eye.
-They are generally quite pretty to look at as text is minimised, so it’s a great chance to get super creative with your website and branding.
+Each section with it’s own unique content gives you the ability to include different forms of rich media and movement which helps to keep your audience engaged.
+Single page websites are generally quite pretty to look at as text is minimised, so it’s a great chance to get super creative with your website and branding.

 Ease of use

 These websites are much easier for visitors to use, as they won’t get lost in multiple pages.
-The continuous scrolling suits normal web users’ behaviour (as frequently used websites such as Facebook, Twitter and Pinterest all use scrolling) so the habit transfers to other places on the web.
+The continuous scrolling suits normal web users’ behaviour (as frequently used websites such as Facebook, Twitter, Pinterest and Instagram all use scrolling) so the habit transfers to other places on the web.

 Search Engine Optimisation (SEO)

 Now this is the big con – SEO is key to driving traffic to your website, and it is usually done by optimising different pages with different keywords.
 Having just one page for your website means any SEO you implement will be almost pointless (in my opinion).

 You’ll really struggle to optimise just one page with multiple keywords as there won’t be much content.
 There will also be minimal space for SEO coding too (title, meta, alt tag etc) as the whole website is on a single URL.
 This means low rankings and less traffic.
 There are ways round this, but they’re not always straightforward.

 Page size and load time

 Single page websites often include animation or movement that help to keep the user engaged and sometimes this level of interaction can have a negative impact on the load time of your site.
 We all know how quickly users expect a website to load, but if it takes ages to load on a mobile device, chances are they’re going to leave.
 This ultimately leads to a higher bounce rate, which is bad from an SEO point of view.